 25. Formal/informal interview

-Some interviews may be very formal, others may be very formal and seem to be just a chat about your interest.
+Some interviews may be very formal, and others may be very formal and seem to be just a chat about your interest.
 However, it is important to remember that you are still evaluating and the issues should be friendly and clean!

 In an informal or conversational Interview, no default question is asked for being open and adaptable to the nature and preferences of the interview; Interviews during the interview “go with the flow”.